Kenneth M. Ford: Career

 Ford is best known for his contributions in the areas of AI and human-centered computing, as well as the co-founding of IHMC in 1990.
 The Association for the Advancement of Artificial Intelligence elected Ford a fellow in 2000 for his "leadership in exploring and explaining foundational issues and in establishing large-scale AI research programs and institutions."

-Ford has served as IHMC's director since its founding, except for 1997 and 1998 when he took a leave of absence to work at NASA.
+Ford served as IHMC's CEO from 1990-2024, except for 1997 and 1998 when he took a leave of absence to work at NASA.
 The agency asked Ford to establish and direct its new Center of Excellence (COE) for Information Technology at the Ames Research Center.
 He spent the next two years at NASA as the COE's director as well as the associate director of NASA's Ames Research Center before returning to Florida and IHMC.

 President George W. Bush nominated Ford in 2002 to serve on the National Science Board.
 The Senate confirmed the nomination, and Ford served on the board from 2002 to 2008.
 He also served as a member of the United States Air Force Scientific Advisory Board from 2005 to 2009.
 In 2007, Ford was appointed to the NASA Advisory Council.
 On October 16, 2008, Ford was named as chairman – a capacity in which he served until October 2011.
-In February of 2012, Ford was appointed to the Defense Science Board (DSB), and in 2013 he became a member of the Advanced Technology Board (ATB) which supports the Office of the Director of National Intelligence (ODNI).
+In February 2012, Ford was appointed to the Defense Science Board (DSB), and in 2013 he became a member of the Advanced Technology Board (ATB) which supports the Office of the Director of National Intelligence (ODNI).
 In 2018, Ford was named to the 15-member National Security Commission on Artificial Intelligence, a congressionally mandated commission assigned to address AI issues related to the national security and defense needs of the United States.

 Since 2016, he has been the co-host of IHMC's podcast, STEM-Talk, an educational service of the institute that is described as "conversations with some of the most interesting people in the world of science and technology."

+Ford is a charter Fellow of the National Academy of Inventors and since 1988 he has been a member of the Association for Computing Machinery (ACM), the National Association of Scholars and the IEEE Computer Society.
+He is a Behavioral and Brain Sciences (BBS) Associate and is the Editor-in-Chief of AAAI/MIT Press.